 Date

-Dear Parent/Gu ard ian:
+Dear Parent/Gu uard ian:

 Your child received a blow/bump

-to their head too day.
+to their head to day.

 Where it happe ned : Time:

-First aid given: Ice Rest (for how long?)
+First aid given: € Ice Rest (for how long g?)

 Outcome

 Parent was called: Time: Message left: Spoke to:

-8 Student felt well and return ed to class
+Student felt well and return ed to class

-Student sent home with par rent or guardian
+Student sent home with pa rent or guardian

 Comments:

 Assistance was giv en by: